Tamales in Costa Rica

 Made from corn masa (think polenta) the tamal is formed into a patty.
 Then pork, carrot, peas, a green bean and red pepper are pressed onto the surface of the tamal.
 Then, it’s wrapped in a banana leaf, tied and piled in a large stock pock where the tamales will cook (steam) over a fire.

-YOU MAY ALSO LIKE: Costa Rican Snacks
+YOU MAY ALSO LIKE: New York Destination Shopping---Food!

 The tamales are tender, with a hint of smokiness from the pork.
 They’re eaten throughout the holiday season, often for breakfast with coffee.
 They’re one of the foods that taste even better the day after.